Phips1900/RelAIBotiX/README.md

 - A reliability report (PDF + JSON) in `results/reports/`
 - A PRISM model in `results/prism/`

+**Note:**
-**Note:** Training data demonstrations for imitation learning are provided in
+- Training data demonstrations for imitation learning are provided in
   `datasets/LeRobot_Demonstrations/`.
 This folder contains **100 demonstrations** collected for policy training.
+- Additional inference and inference-with-fault scripts are available in
+  `lerobot/scripts/`.

 ---